violenzae/marlowe-movie-recommend/Work.md

 11:48am - adding a ton of common small talk/chit chat responses in dialogflow console

 12:03pm taking a break on small talk and dialogflow, will do component diagram after lunch

+1:50pm added kind of bad component diagram, still need to research how the chat bot text aspect can be rendered in react via tutorial